joyness/joyness.github.io/_pages/about.md

 - Digital Logic and Digital System Design, 2023-2024-1/2024-2025-1/2025-2026-1

 # 🔥 News
+- Nov.
+20, 2025: Our paper entitled “<b>An Efficient and Anonymous Authentication Scheme with Session Key Agreement for Vehicular Ad Hoc Networks</b>” has been accepted in <i>IEEE Transactions on Intelligent Transportation Systems</i>.
 - Jul.
 4, 2025: Our paper entitled “<b>Novel robust and accurate localization algorithm for underwater search and rescue wireless sensor networks under unknown marine dynamic environmental factors</b>” has been published in <i>Ocean Engineering</i>.
 - Jul.
 3, 2025: Our paper entitled “<b>An Efficient and Revocable PUF-based Authentication Scheme for Secure V2R Mutual Communication in VANETs</b>” has been published in <i>IEEE Internet of Things Journal</i>.
 - Jue.
 9, 2025: Our paper entitled “<b>Robust 3D Target Localization in WSNs: A RotQCP Approach for NLOS Mitigation</b>” has been accepted in <i>IEEE Internet of Things Journal</i>.